Streptococcus pneumoniae Antigen, Spinal Fluid

 A negative result suggests that pneumococcal antigen is absent in the cerebrospinal fluid (CSF).
 However, infection due to Streptococcus pneumoniae cannot be ruled out since the antigen present in the specimen may be below the lower limit of detection of the test.

-If pneumococcal meningitis is suspected, CSF should also be submitted for bacterial culture and Gram-stain analysis.
+If pneumococcal meningitis is suspected, bacterial culture and Gram-stain analysis on CSF should be performed.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances